-Free from sugar, flour, and Brewer's yeast, these lactation muffins are made from healthy ingredients like oats, flaxseeds, almond butter, coconut oil, and banana.
+Free from sugar, flour, and Brewer's yeast, these lactation muffin recipe is made from healthy ingredients like oat flour, flaxseeds, almond butter, coconut oil, and banana.

 Nursing makes you super hungry.
 If I feel hungry at a 3 am feeding session it's easy to grab a muffin.
 Lactation cookies don't fill me up.
 I need to eat an insane amount of cookies to feel satiated.

 So I combined all the milk-boosting ingredients in a muffin.
-A moist muffin that's not overly sweet but definitely not bland and will keep you full and satiated.
+A moist healthy muffin that's mildly sweet but definitely not bland and full of flavor.
+This healthy muffin will keep you full and satiated.

-- Rolled Oats - top milk boosting ingredient (galactagogue).
+- top milk-boosting ingredient (galactagogue).
 Good source of Iron to help with milk production.
+Making your own oat flour is so easy.
+Check my guide on How To Make Oat Flour.

 Use certified gluten-free oats if you are gluten intolerant or celiac.

-They are baked for 6 minutes in high heat so they get a nice rise on top and then baked on a low heat for 20 minutes.
+STEP SIX: Bake at 420˚F for 6 minutes in high heat so they get a nice rise on top and then reduce temperature to 350˚F and bake for another 20 minutes.

 Another advantage of making these lactation muffins is they double up as a healthy breakfast meal prep.

-I make a batch every Sunday and my breakfast for the whole week is sorted.
+I make a batch every Sunday and store it in the fridge for a weeks worth of breakfast.
 During the first few weeks after the delivery when my hubby was in charge of meals he was able to get me breakfast in a matter of minutes.
-He'd warm two muffins in the microwave and make me a cup of steaming milk tea.
-These are muffins are delicious with a cup of warm tea or coffee!
+He'd warm two muffins in the microwave and make me a cup of steaming hot milk tea.
+These lactation muffins are delicious with a cup of warm tea or coffee!

 Our body produces milk using the "supply and demand" system.
 The more you let the baby nurse the more milk you produce.
 Also having adequate calories in the form of wholesome ingredients early in the breastfeeding journey is crucial to start and maintain a steady supply.

 I don't make these bold claims easily but the lactation muffins worked for me.
 I had a decrease in my supply if I skipped them for a couple of days.
 I fed on demand.
 Once Adam and I fell into a rhythm I slowly tapered off of the daily muffins.
-I still bake the muffins every week and alternate them with an egg breakfast.
+I baked these muffins every week and alternated them with an egg breakfast.

-These are natural ways to boost milk supply and if these methods don't work for you there are safe medications that you can take to boost your milk supply.
+These are natural ways to boost milk supply and if these methods don't work for you there are safe medications that you can take to increase your production.
 See your doctor/midwife or a lactation consultant to get help.

 Banana Oat Lactation Muffins